iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 **Problem:** Anita wants to predict the number of toys she can sell in coming half year.

-Step 1: Modeling: Develop a regression model
+Step 1: Modeling (define): Develop a regression model
 - identify the variables: proce/advertising cost/promotion costs
 - Variables are not exhaustive
 - SalesUnits = $\beta_0 + \beta_1 Price + \beta_2AdExp + \beta_3PromExp$
 - Beta_s are coefficients,
 - signs expected are: b1 -ve, b2 +ve, b3 +ve

-Step 2: Estimation: Using software to estimate the model
+Step 2: Estimation (fit): Using software to estimate the model
 - prior data, collected over time
 - use excel/r/python and get refgression output
 - this gives coeffiecients, the betas